ryands17/ollama-local/README.md

 - You can interact with the docker compose file via the `dd` script.
 For e.g. stopping the container would be `./dd down`
 - Installing Ollama models is also easy as shown [here](https://ollama.com/library/deepseek-coder:33b).
 For e.g. using the CLI, you can do `ollama run deepseek-coder:33b` to install the deepseek model

+**Note**: This setup is designed for Mac systems, so please tweak it accordingly to your OS.